On this page

 What support is provided during the 10 week clinical placement?

-Each pilot site will have a Director of Training to support the MSO's placement, assist with education and mentoring, organising the site orientation and a 10-week education program for the MSOs.
+Each site will have a Director of Training to support the MSO's placement, assist with education and mentoring, organising the site orientation and a 10-week education program for the MSOs.

 What is provided on completion of the ICRP?